jalapeno/SRv6_dCloud_Lab/README.md

 | Rome           | Ubuntu client            | VM          | SSH         | 198.18.128.103  |

-* Use XRD VM as an SSH jumpbox to access the XRd routers as follows:
+* Use the XRD VM as an SSH jumpbox to access the XRd routers as follows:

 | Device Name    | Device Type | Access Type |   IP Address    |
 |:---------------|:------------|:------------|:---------------:|